A Forgotten Console From A Forgotten European Hardware Web

 | Family | 1292 Advanced Programmable Video System subgroup |

-The keypad-and-analog-stick controller design feels like an alternate branch of late-70s experimentation, somewhere between home console play and small-system command input.
+The keypad-and-stick controller design feels like an alternate branch of late-70s experimentation, somewhere between home console play and small-system command input.

 Its value today lies in family context: the MPU-1000 helps explain how one architecture could spread under multiple regional identities.